Haywood County is dedicated to sustainability!

 In January 2008, the Board of County Commissioners approved the county's first Sustainability Plan to encourage and educate our employees to take practical, measurable steps to reduce waste, reuse products and recycle materials by the daily choices our employees make.
 Our mission is to openly communicate our environmental practices and performances as part of an ongoing dialogue with the business community and our citizens to foster a county-wide commitment to best practices to reduce, reuse and recycle.

 Just look at the products Haywood County has started accepting for recycling since the fall of 2008:

 Bring your old television sets to the Haywood County Materials Recovery Facility in Clyde anytime during normal operating hours.
 The glass will be crushed so the lead can be taken out, and all the plastic and electronics will be recycled.

-Bring your used cooking oil to any of our 10 convenience centers around the county or to the Materials Recovery Facility in Clyde and support two biodiesel demonstration projects now getting underway at Haywood Community College.
-The oil will be processed and used as a fuel source for diesel vehicles.
+Bring your used cooking oil to any of our 10 convenience centers around the county or to the Materials Recovery Facility in Clyde.
+The used cooking oil is collected and sold to Blue Ridge Biofuels, which produces and distributes biodiesel fuel for Western North Carolina and the Southeast bulk market.

 For optimal use in converting to diesel fuel, we recommend that you bring your cooking oil frequently instead of letting it collect for a long time.

 In addition to rechargeable batteries and car batteries, you can now bring household batteries to the convenience centers and MRF to be recycled.
 All you have to do is place them in a separate bag or container and give them an attendant.
 The batteries should be kept inside out of the weather.